kvo189/tic-tac-toe/README.md

 # Tic-Tac-Toe
-This project was created by following this tutorial: https://reactjs.org/tutorial/tutorial.html#setup-for-the-tutorial
+This project was created by following this tutorial: https://reactjs.org/tutorial/tutorial.html#setup-for-the-tutorial An online version of this app can be accessed here: https://kvo189.github.io/tic-tac-toe/

 ## These are the features of this app:
 1. Lets you play tic-tac-toe,